Is A Meter 3 Feet

 Q: Why isn't the meter simply defined as 3 feet?

 A: The meter and the foot are based on entirely different systems and historical definitions.
-The meter's definition is rooted in a scientifically based approach, while the foot originated from less precise anthropometric measurements.
+In practice, the meter's definition is rooted in a scientifically based approach, while the foot originated from less precise anthropometric measurements.
 Defining the meter as 3 feet would ignore these fundamental differences and introduce significant inaccuracies.

 Q: Are there online converters for meters to feet?